-- 10.1 We will ensure that the Headteacher and at least one member of the Local Governing Body have completed appropriate safer recruitment training.
-At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2020).
-At least one person involved in conducting an interview will have received safer recruitment training. - 10.2 Concerns relating to children and young adults at the academies sits with the Designated Safeguarding Lead and the relevant local authority.
+10.1 We will ensure that the Headteacher and at least one member of the Local Governing Body have completed appropriate safer recruitment training.
+At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2021).
+At least one person involved in conducting an interview will have received safer recruitment training.

+10.2 At the Academy we will use the recruitment and selection process to deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities.

+10.3 We require details of a candidate's present (or last) employment and reason for leaving; full employment history, (since leaving school, including education, employment and voluntary work and evidence of original academic certificates.
+We do not accept testimonials and insist on taking up references prior to interview.
+We will question the contents of application forms if we are unclear about them, and shortlisted candidates will be asked to complete a self-declaration of their criminal record of information that would make them unsuitable to work with children.

+Concerns relating to children and young adults at the academies sit with the Designated Safeguarding Lead and the relevant local authority.
 However, there are links around disclosures and the Single Central Record where Sue Brice (Bishop of Norwich Safeguarding Officer) will provide advice and support in partnership with the Trust's Safeguarding Lead.
-Where an academy has carried out a DBS check which results in disclosures of previous criminal convictions for both staff and volunteers, the academy must inform the Trust and where appropriate, this will be shared with the Bishops Safeguarding Officer. - 10.3 At Kessingland Church of England Primary Academy we will use the recruitment and selection process to deter and reject unsuitable candidates.
-We require evidence of original academic certificates.
-We do not accept testimonials and insist on taking up references prior to interview.
-We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children. - 10.4 As an academy we will undertake further checks to ensure the person is not prohibited from engagement in a "management role".
+Where an academy has carried out a DBS check which results in disclosures of previous criminal convictions for both staff and volunteers, the academy must inform the Trust and where appropriate, this will be shared with the Bishops Safeguarding Officer.

+10.4 At the Academy we use a range of selection techniques to identify the most suitable person for the post.
+Structured questions are agreed by the interview panel and any potential areas of concern are explored to determine the applicant's suitability to work with children.

+10.5 We will undertake Disclosure and Barring Service checks and other pre-employment checks as outlined in "Keeping Children Safe in Education "to ensure we are recruiting and selecting the most suitable people to work with our children.

+10.6 As an academy we will undertake further checks to ensure the person is not prohibited from engagement in a "management role".
 This will include Trustees, Trust Appointed Governors and all members of the senior leadership team in our academy.
-All our governors will be subject to an enhanced DBS check (without the barred list check, unless they are additional in regulated activity) and a prohibition check has been undertaken for everyone in "teaching work" not just those with QTS. - 10.5 We will maintain a Single Central Register (SCR) of all safer recruitment checks carried out in line with statutory requirements and to include information related to 10.3 and 10.4.
+All our governors will be subject to an enhanced DBS check (without the barred list check, unless they are additional in regulated activity) and a prohibition check has been undertaken for everyone in "teaching work" not just those with QTS.

+10.7 We will maintain a Single Central Register (SCR) of all safer recruitment checks carried out in line with statutory requirements and to include information related to 10.3 and 10.6.
 This will be checked termly by the Safeguarding governor to ensure that it meets statutory requirements and by a member of the SLT/Trust.
 The Trust will maintain a SCR of all safer recruitment checks undertaken on the Trusts Central team, Trustees and Academy Improvement Associates.